Nate Lowe Player Props: Rangers vs. Astros

 Nate Lowe At The Plate

-- Lowe leads Texas with an OBP of .368 this season while batting .274 with 47 walks and 52 runs scored.
+- Among qualified hitters in MLB, his batting average ranks 55th, his on-base percentage ranks 26th, and he is 85th in the league in slugging.

-- Among the qualified hitters in MLB action, his batting average ranks 43rd, his on-base percentage ranks 22nd, and he is 81st in the league in slugging.
+- Lowe has driven home a run in 33 games this year (40.2%), including more than one RBI in 9.8% of his games and producing three or more of his team's runs on two occasions..

-- Lowe has an RBI in 33 of 81 games this year, with multiple RBI in eight of them.
-He has also driven in three or more of his team's runs in two contests.
+- He has scored in 39 of 82 games this season, and more than once 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.